ranjanrai12/angular-prep/src/app/theory/rxjs/02-subject.md

 The producer produces the value only when a subscriber subscribes to it.

-`Hot observable`: In the `hot observable` that emits data regardless there is any subscribers. it can start emitting value right away.This happens when the producer is outside the observable.
+- **Hot observable**: In the `hot observable` that produces values even without **subscribers**. it can start emitting value right away.This happens when the producer is outside the observable.

 ```js
  subject$ = new Subject();